Ling and Lamb

 Ling and Lamb is an American-Nigerian TikTok, and YouTube channel created by Taccara Rae (Ling), and Yinka Lawanson (Lamb).
 The channel produces the Storytime, a vlog talk series on relationship, and marriages.
-As of December 11, 2021, Ling and Lamb has approximately 572,000 subscribers, with over 114.2 million views on YouTube, and 2.5 million followers on TikTok.
+As of December 2023, the Ling and Lamb channel has approximately 1.5 million subscribers, with over 500 million views on YouTube, and 4 million followers on TikTok.

 History

 The creators of Ling and Lamb, are originally from America (Ling - Taccara Rae) and Nigeria (Lamb - Yinka Lawanson).
 On October 24, 2018, they opened their YouTube channel "Ling and Lamb", and started posting in August 2020 on their channel, during the COVID-19 lockdowns.

-The couples began posting on TikTok in May 2020 during the lockdowns.
-In September 2020, they went viral on YouTube in America, and Nigeria after they posted a video of Yinka introducing Taccara to one of his favorite Nigerian dish, Okro Soup.
-As of December 11, 2021, Taccara prank on Yinka, became their most viewed and liked video on their TikTok, with 9.7 million views, and 1.7 million likes.
+The couple began posting on TikTok in May 2020 during the lockdowns.
+In September 2020, they went viral on YouTube in America, and Nigeria after they posted a video of Yinka introducing Taccara to one of his favorite Nigerian dishes, Okro Soup.
+As of December 11, 2021, Taccara's prank on Yinka, became their most viewed and liked video on their TikTok, with 9.7 million views, and 1.7 million likes.

 On 6 May 2021, the duo received their first YouTube Plaques, for reaching 100k subscribers on their channel.
 On 28 August 2021, the duo went viral in India, after they visited an Indian restaurant in America, to eat Lamb Vindaloo for the first time.
-Yinka Lawanson reaction to the meal took over social media in India, after the vlog was posted on YouTube, and TikTok by Taccara Rae.
+Yinka Lawanson's reaction to the meal took over social media in India, after the vlog was posted on YouTube, and TikTok by Taccara Rae.

 Podcast

 On 27 July 2021, the podcast Keep it Reel with Ling and Lamb, presented by Ling and Lamb was launched on Apple Podcasts.
 It is hosted by Yinka Lawanson, and Taccara Rae.
-They couples discuss problems in marriages, and relationship requested by fans.
+The couple discuss problems in marriages, and relationship requested by fans.